-So over there on the not-main land, I got to live the life of an Asian guy being appreciated by my Asian-hating fans.
-Yeah, it was a fanclub I never lost touch with my whole time there.
+So over there on the not-main-land, I lived the life of an Asian guy being appreciated by my Asian-hating fans.
+Yeah, it was a fan club I never lost touch with my whole time there.
 Not only did these fans scattered about follow me around when I was a student, but when I took a job at a record store there, after I’d finished school, members of my fan club would turn up pretty regularly to say “hi” to me.
 Funny, none of them ever asked me for an autograph.
 All they really wanted to do was compliment me on my Asianism, or maybe, from their perspective, my Saidian Orientalism.
 I was different, all right, as exotic to them as the kind of rarified dog shit you might find unwelcomingly smeared on the sole of your jackboot.

 Because there were so many people with whom I regularly exchanged all manner of thoughts about various kinds of music, it was with mixed emotions that I finally decided to come back to Hawai‘i.
 It was a woman, dammit, and our relationship had nearly killed me, it’s breakup especially hard because we both worked at the record store.
 Let me tell you, I have often heard the advice that you should never date a fellow employee, and I’m here to second that advice, although had it gone the other way and I were now married to that woman, I might then wholeheartedly support the fairy tale culmination of intra-office romance.

 So I dragged my ass back here to the islands, all these healing neighbor islands.
-I was nearly dead on my feet when I got off the plane here, back home, where the mix of races interacting with each other was, and still is, I believe, so much better than over there in the lower 48, and maybe even in the upper one.
+I was nearly dead on my feet when I got off the plane here, back home, where the mix of races interacting with each other was, and still is, I believe, so much better than over there in the lower 48, and maybe even in the upper one where Sarah Palin watches the Russians from that rocking chair on her back porch.
 I’ve only been to Alaska once, for work with Duty Free Shoppers, and it was all long hours of solid work for two days, so we really interacted with no one to speak of.

 Anyway, I had this small collection of unopened letters.
 The pile grew gradually, as did, hallelujah, my will to live.
 Finally, when I stepped out of my lead role in the first-ever Hawai‘i-based zombie movie, I sat down with this little stack of correspondence and began to go through it.
 I left the letter from my ex and the letter from the woman whom I wish I’d married for last.
 And one more.